Israel criticized for dropping grenades near UN peacekeepers in Lebanon

 The peacekeeping force, the U.N.
 Interim Force in Lebanon, described the Tuesday morning incident as “one of the most serious attacks on UNIFIL personnel and assets” since the cessation of hostilities in November that ended the 14-month Israel-Hezbollah war.

 The Israeli military said later Wednesday that it didn't intentionally target the peacekeepers, but dropped several sonic bombs near a suspect in a border area.
-It added that contact was made with the peacekeeping force and explained the details of what happened.
+It added that it had made contact with the peacekeeping force and explained the details of what happened.

 UNIFIL said one grenade hit within 20 meters (65 feet) and three others within approximately 100 meters (330 feet) of U.N. personnel and vehicles, adding that the drones were observed returning toward Israel.